 If you’re planning to live in Italy, you’ll likely hear about the Questura.
 It’s the local police headquarters responsible for handling permessi di soggiorno (residency permits), visas, and certain public safety matters.
+Let’s face it: nobody wants to spend more time than necessary in the Questura, so knowing what to expect can save you headaches.

 Role of the Questura